Thinking of moving? Take your house with you

 Relocating a house isn't a new concept — from our earliest nomadic days, humans have built and dismantled shelters as necessary.
 However, today's version of moving a house is vastly different.
 "It was surreal to say the least," Close says.

-Keith Settle, owner of highly rated Northwest Structural Moving in Scappoose, Ore., moved the couple's one-story house 15 blocks.
+Keith Settle, owner of highly rated Northwest Structural Moving in Scappoose, Oregon, moved the couple's one-story house 15 blocks.
 "We have to coordinate all public agencies and utility companies," Settle says.
 "Some moves have as many as 40 additional people involved."

 Understand the rules and regulations for moving a home >>